burtonr/blog/content/posts/feature-roadmap.md

 We've built the feature interstate.
 Most people can use it to use the account feature, although it's not fully complete.
 This completes the original request in it's most basic form.

+{{< figure src="/images/feature-roadmap/highway.jpg" caption="in this case, there is no 'my way', only the highway" alt="four lane highway with light traffic" >}}
 # The Highway
-> In this case, there is no "my way", just the highway

 In the roadway system, a highway is a wider road with more lanes, higher speed limit, and limited traffic lights.
 This adds a lot more places to go, and more people can get closer to where they want to be.
 Driving on the highway between cities means there are more exits on the same road.